sprblm/dots-patterns/patterns/disposable-identity.md

   identity](persistent-identity.md) if they want to keep it.

-- Consider making disposible identtity very easy to create or even the default account creation action.
+- Consider making disposible identtity very easy to create or even the default identity creation action.
 Allow users to simply scan a QR Code or click a link to generate their disposable identity.

 ## Potential Problems with Disposable Identity